WebOrigami/docs/src/content/framework/intro7.md

 \{\{ https://example.com }}
 ```

-We haven't seen the last example before now, but an https/http URL is also a valid Origami expression.
+As shown in the last example, an https/http URL is also a valid Origami expression.
 This will cause the page to take a moment to render as the contents of the URL are fetched, but then the contents of that page are incorporated into the template at that point.
 This will have the side effect of changing the page styles — it's not confining the page to a frame, but injecting the complete HTML for that page into your site's index page.

-That specific case isn't useful, but is shown here just to make the point that you can inject anything into a template result, including resources from elsewhere.
+Again, these specific examples just make the point that you can inject anything into a template result, including resources from elsewhere.

 ## Template are functions that transform graphs